 UBS Balanced Investment Fund

-The Fund aims to provide investors with a total return (after management costs) in excess of its neutral allocation (the likely expected long term average exposure of the portfolio to various asset classes), over rolling five year periods.
-Over a full investment cycle (usually three to five years), this neutral allocation displays performance characteristics of CPI plus 6 - 8% per annum on average.
+The Fund aims to provide investors with a total return (after management costs) in excess of its Neutral Allocation, over rolling five year periods.
+Over the full investment cycle, this Neutral allocation displays performance characteristics of CPI plus 6- 8% per annum on average.

-The Fund is best suited to investors who seek to achieve returns from a mix of growth, income and alternative assets with an investment horizon of at least three to five years.
+The Fund is best suited to investors who seek to achieve returns from a mix of growth, income and alternative assets.

 This website is intended for persons resident in Australia.
 UBS Global Asset Management (Australia) Ltd ABN 31 003 146 290, AFS Licence No. 222605 is the product issuer.
 Before making an investment decision, you need to consider whether this information is appropriate to your objectives, financial situation or needs.
 Any potential investor should consider the relevant PDS in deciding whether to acquire, or continue to hold units in a fund.
 Please consult your financial adviser.
 Past performance is not a reliable indicator of future performance.